How HS2 is physically proposed to affect Cheshire East

 Crewe St Barnabas Councillor

 The HS2 line heads north through the Minshull Vernon parish area, peels off the West Coast Main Line and crosses beneath the A530.
-It then continues at ground level into the Cheshire West and Chester Council area before crossing beneath Clive Green Lane and then over the Shropshire Union canal.
+The HS2 Crewe North Rolling Stock Depot is located between the West Coast Main Line and the HS2 alignment.
+It then continues at or above ground level into the Cheshire West and Chester Council area before crossing beneath Clive Green Lane and then over the Shropshire Union canal.
 At the back of the Winsford Industrial Estate the line enters a deep cutting, providing for a diversion of the A54 and A533 at a single crossing point of the new line to the west of Middlewich.

 Brereton Rural Councillor

-As HS2 comes back into Cheshire East in the north of the Borough, a series of continuous viaducts start at Wade Brook in Cheshire West and then over the existing Mid Cheshire railway line and over the junction of the A556 and A559.
+The HS2 route comes back into Cheshire East in the north of the Borough.
+A series of continuous viaducts start at Wade Brook in Cheshire West, then over the existing Mid Cheshire railway line and over the junction of the A556 and A559.
 Viaducts then continue over Peover Eye and Smoker Brook.

-The spur line (heading in the direction of its link with the station approach line) crosses over Agden Brook flood plain courtesy of a viaduct and under the M56 before Junction 8.
-It continues under Reddy Lane, running in close proximity to properties.
-Major excavations are planned either side of the line here.
+The spur line (heading in the direction of its link with the station approach line) crosses over Agden Brook flood plain courtesy of a viaduct and under the A556 before Junction 8.

 High Legh Councillor

-The spur line meets the station approach line under the planned A556 road, then crossing under a realigned Tom Lane.
 Excavations are planned either side of the line running parallel with the M56.
 Properties are likely to be affected.
-It then crosses viaducts over Blackburn’s Brook and Birkin’s Brook.
+It then crosses viaducts over Blackburn’s Brook and Birkin Brook.

 A viaduct will then cross over the River Bollin flood plain before leaving Cheshire East and into the village of Halebank.
 More properties will be affected here.
-The M56 will be remodelled at Junction 6 to accommodate the new Manchester Interchange and HS2 station at the airport.
+The M56 will be temporarily realigned south of Junction 6, and the A538 will be realigned to cross over HS2.
+The motorway will be remodelled between junction 5 and 6 to accommodate the new Manchester Interchange and HS2 station at the airport.